Unusual exchange couplings and intermediate temperature Weyl state in Co3Sn2S2

-The kagome magnet Co$_{3}$Sn$_{2}$S$_{2}$ is a newly discovered topological Weyl semimetal\cite{Liu2018,Yin2019,Liu2019,Morali2019,Xu2018} that exhibits a tunable magnetic states correlated to the anomalous Hall conductivity \cite{Liu2018,Guguchia2020}.
-The ground state of ferromagnetic(FM) order with moment along $c$ axis exists below $T_{A}\approx130$ K, as shown in Fig. 1(a).
-The FM order is believed \cite{Liu2018,Guguchia2020} to be important in providing the breaking of time reversal symmetry ($\mathcal{T}$) that induces a Weyl state in $T<T_{A}$ in Co$_{3}$Sn$_{2}$S$_{2}$.
+The discovery of new magnetic Weyl semimetal Co$_{3}$Sn$_{2}$S$_{2}$ with a kagome lattice of cobalt ions has triggered tremendous interest to explore fantastic phenomena and underlying physics.\cite{Liu2018,Yin2019,Liu2019,Morali2019,Xu2018} Co$_{3}$Sn$_{2}$S$_{2}$ exhibits tunable magnetic states associated with anomalous Hall conductivity, and an exotic Weyl state at low temperatures \cite{Liu2018,Guguchia2020}.
+The ground state of ferromagnetic (FM) order with moments along the $c$ axis exists below $T_{A}\approx130$ K, as shown in Fig.~\ref{fig:structure} (a).
+The FM order is believed \cite{Liu2018,Guguchia2020} to be important in the breaking of time reversal symmetry ($\mathcal{T}$) that induces a Weyl state in $T<T_{A}$ in Co$_{3}$Sn$_{2}$S$_{2}$.
 It is therefore crucial to determine the exchange couplings of the FM ground state.
-There have been theoretical attempts to determine the exchange couplings of Co$_{3}$Sn$_{2}$S$_{2}$ in the FM ground state.
+There have been theoretical attempts to determine these exchange couplings.
 It was proposed \cite{Legendre2020} that out-of-plane NN $J_{z}$ is mainly responsible for the formation of the FM order below $T_{A}$.
-In sharp contrast, Liu et al. \cite{Liu2020} employed a multiple-scattering Green's function method to calculate the exchange couplings and obtained a dominant NN in-plane $J_{1}$ to interpret the FM order.
-These discrepancies show the difficulty to determine the precise exchange couplings and point to the need for careful experimental determination to help constrain theoretical models and further our understanding and development of this material.
-Furthermore, recent investigations \cite{Kassem2017} revealed the existence of an anomalous phase showing the peculiar properties like magnetic relaxation in the higher temperature region $T_{A}<T<T_{C}$.
-A coexistence of the ferromagnetic (FM) order and an AFM order was then uncovered by the $\mu$SR technique \cite{Guguchia2020}, with an in-plane 120$^\circ$ order proposed (see Fig. 1(b)).
-Furthermore, although the Weyl state has been proved\cite{Liu2019,Wang2018,Yin2019} to exist at low temperatures ($T<T_{A}$), it is an open question whether it could host a new Weyl state in $T_{A}<T<T_{C}$ where two magnetic orders coexist.
+In sharp contrast, Liu et al. \cite{Liu2020} employed a multiple-scattering Green's function method to calculate the exchange couplings and obtained a dominant NN in-plane $J_{1}$ to explain the FM order.
+These discrepancies show the difficulty in determining the precise exchange couplings and point to the need for careful experimental measurements to help constrain theoretical models and further our understanding and development of this material.
+Furthermore, recent investigations \cite{Kassem2017} revealed the existence of an anomalous phase showing peculiar properties like magnetic relaxation in the intermediate temperature region $T_{A}<T<T_{C}$.
+A coexistence of the ferromagnetic (FM) order and an AFM order was then uncovered by the $\mu$SR technique \cite{Guguchia2020}, with an in-plane 120$^\circ$ order proposed (see Fig.~\ref{fig:structure} (b)).
+It would be very important to explore if there exists a correlation between different magnetic orders and band topology and whether Co$_{3}$Sn$_{2}$S$_{2}$ could host a new Weyl state in $T_{A}<T<T_{C}$.